A divine appointment

 So, the big question remains - why was the Thessalonian church upset and what had been falsely reported?
 They had not seen the wrath of God and they were obviously not in the Millennial Kingdom so where in the time line did they think they were?

-Watch therefore, and pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man.
+Therefore, watch and pray always, that you may be accounted worthy to escape all these things that will come to pass, and to stand before the Son of Man.

 Luke 21:36

-Paul had taught them that those 'counted worthy' would be taken away for their protection and 'escape all these things' - and they feared that they had been left behind at the start of the Tribulation!
+Paul had taught them that those who were 'accounted worthy' would be taken away for their protection and 'escape all these things' - and they feared that they had been left behind to face the 'man of sin' and probable death in the years of the Tribulation!

 Matthew 24:40-41 Shem Tov Hebrew